corifeanu/corifeanu/README.md

-Data Scientist/AI engineer and cloud technology - Azure(mostly) and AWS.
+Azure AI engineer and Data Scientist engineer (Microsoft associate).
 🔭Currently working @ OLALA.COM.AU as Cloud engineer.
-Develop & maintain a SAAS application running in Amazon, Data analysis/modeling/predictions (sales, inventory & marketing) and implement cognitive services in web apps - Azure.
+Implement cognitive services for company and company clients,  develop & maintain a SAAS application running in AWS, do data analysis/modeling/predictions (sales, inventory & marketing).
 🌱 Always learning, just now DevOps, CI/CD, pipes
 👯 Have bunch of projects to make public avilable..it's going to happen (no time, you know the story).
 💬 Chalange me with questions about databases, ML, CNN, NLP.